Rare birds in the East!

 Bird watcher (credit: Zsuzsanna Bird)

-Oscar shares with us some of his favourate migrant birds from this Autumn.
+Oscar shares with us some of his favourate migrant birds from this autumn.

 At this precious time of year, thousands of birdwatchers flock to the coast to search every promontory, every bush and every standalone tree.
 They bring huge cameras, arriving usually before dawn, and fervently rush around in the hope of something happening.
 Because, after all, this is autumn, and autumn is a season of immense change.